top of page

 4. Salicylic acid: This over-the-counter medication helps to unclog pores and reduce the formation of blackheads and whiteheads.

-1. Antibiotics: Oral antibiotics, such as tetracyclines, macrolides, and trimethoprim-sulfamethoxazole, help to reduce the number of bacteria on the skin and reduce inflammation.
+1. Antibiotics: Oral antibiotics, such as doxycycline and minocycline, azithromycin, and trimethoprim-sulfamethoxazole, help to reduce the number of bacteria on the skin and reduce inflammation.

-2. Hormone therapy: Hormone therapy, such as oral contraceptives, can be used to regulate hormonal fluctuations that can contribute to the development of acne.
+2. Hormone therapy: Hormone therapy, such as oral contraceptives and oral spironolactone, can be used to regulate hormonal fluctuations that can contribute to the development of acne.

-3. Isotretinoin: This oral medication, also known as Accutane, is a powerful retinoid that helps to unclog pores, reduce the formation of blackheads and whiteheads, and reduce the number of bacteria on the skin.
+3. Isotretinoin/Accutane: This oral medication is a powerful oral vitamin A medication that helps to unclog pores, reduce the formation of blackheads and whiteheads, and reduce the number of bacteria on the skin.

-1. Keeping the skin clean: Gently washing the affected area with a mild cleanser twice a day can help to remove excess oil and bacteria.
+1. Keeping the skin clean: Gently washing the affected area with a mild cleanser twice daily can help remove excess oil and bacteria.

 2. Avoiding certain skincare products: Heavy makeup, oils, and other pore-clogging products can contribute to the development of acne.